Savadow/100-Days-of-Code/README.md

 - `day_26.py`
 > NATO Alphabet: A program that outputs a list of NATO alphabet based on a word
 > inputted

+- `day_27.py`
+> Mile to Km Converter: A simple GUI proram that converts miles to km using tkinter